-EYFS Policy for the use of cameras and mobile phones/ devices
+EYFS Policy for the use of cameras, mobile phones with cameras and devices with image sharing capabilities.

-To ensure the safety and welfare of the children in our care, this policy outlines the protocols for the use of personal mobile phones/devices and cameras in the EYFS setting at Windlesham School.
+To ensure the safety and welfare of the children in our care, this policy outlines the protocols for the use of personal cameras, mobile phones with cameras and devices with image sharing capabilities in the EYFS setting at Windlesham School.

-Personal mobile phones, cameras and video recording equipment cannot be used when in the presence of children on school premises including the swimming pool.
+Personal cameras, mobile phones with cameras, devices with image sharing capabilities and video recording equipment cannot be used when in the presence of children on school premises including the swimming pool.

-• All mobile phones must be stored securely out of reach within the setting during contact time with children.
+\cdot All mobile phones must be stored securely out of reach within the setting during contact time with children.
 This applies to staff, visitors, parents, volunteers and students.

-• No parent is permitted to use their mobile phone or use its camera facility whilst inside school buildings, in the swimming pool or around the grounds when children are present.
+\cdot No parent is permitted to use their mobile phone or use its camera facility whilst inside school buildings, in the swimming pool or around the grounds when children are present unless at an organised event such as an assembly, production or performance where it will be announced when it is appropriate to take photographs and the protocols of sharing these.

-· Mobile phones must not be used in any teaching area within the setting or within the bathroom area.
+\cdot Mobile phones must not be used in any teaching area within the setting or within the bathroom area.

-• In the case of a personal emergency, staff should use the school telephone.
+\cdot In the case of a personal emergency, staff should use the school telephone.
 It is the responsibility of all staff to make families aware of the school telephone numbers.

-· Personal calls may be made in non-contact time but not within the teaching areas.
+• Personal calls may be made in non-contact time but not within the teaching areas.

-• Personal mobiles, cameras or video recorders should not be used to record classroom activities.
+\cdot Personal cameras, mobile phones with cameras and devices with image sharing capabilities or video recorders should not be used to record classroom activities.
 School equipment only should be used.

-• Photographs and recordings can only be transferred to and stored on a school computer/IPad or laptop before printing.
+\cdot Photographs and recordings can only be transferred to and stored on a school computer/iPad or laptop before printing.